Madz258/Etherpi-Scripts/README.md

 # Etherpi-Scripts
-Etherpi - Turn your raspberry pi into a powerful wifi Ethernet bridge
+Etherpi is a collection of scripts that turn your Raspberry Pi into a Powerful Wi-fi to ethernet bridge.
+This can be used with devices like old computers, old video game consoles or anything with a ethernet port.